openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-tensorflow-object-detection.rst

 Model Conversion Process in Detail
 ##################################

 This section is intended for users who want to understand how model conversion API performs Object Detection API models conversion in details.
 The information in this section is also useful for users having complex models that are not converted with model conversion API out of the box.
-It is highly recommended to read the **Graph Transformation Extensions** section in the :doc:`[Legacy] Model Optimizer Extensibility <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` documentation first to understand sub-graph replacement concepts which are used here.
+It is highly recommended to read the **Graph Transformation Extensions** section in the :doc:`[Legacy] Model Optimizer Extensibility <../../../legacy-model-optimizer-extensibility>` documentation first to understand sub-graph replacement concepts which are used here.

 It is also important to open the model in the `TensorBoard <https://www.tensorflow.org/guide/summaries_and_tensorboard>`__ to see the topology structure.
 Model conversion API can create an event file that can be then fed to the TensorBoard tool.
 Run model conversion, providing two command line parameters: